The accreditation program is a voluntary means of quality assurance and peer evaluation focusing on international standards for guided canyoneering.

 - Accredited programs conduct annual terrain-specific training utilizing in-house staff who are certified by CGI.

-- Programs must have been in continuous operation for three full years prior to application for accreditation.
+- Programs must have been in continuous operation for one full year prior to application for accreditation.

 - Programs must employ at least one CGI certified Pro Canyon Guide or Master Canyon Guide who is responsible for staff training, supervision and mentoring.

-- At least one third of the program’s guiding/instructor staff must be CGI certified Fixed Site / Single Pitch Canyon Guides or higher.
+- At least one third of the program’s guiding/instructor staff must be CGI certified Level 1 or higher.

 - Contact CGI to request an Accreditation Application and Self-Assessment Questionnaire.